 Biographical Information

-On June 29, 1950 Harry Chiti was signed by the Chicago Cubs as an amateur free agent an became the youngest player in the National League when he made it into three games at age 17.
-After a couple more stays in Chicago while still a teenager and two years in the United States Army, he became a semi-regular behind the plate in Wrigley Field before being traded to the New York Yankees for veteran backup receiver, Charlie Silvera.
+On June 29, 1950 Harry Chiti was signed by the Chicago Cubs as an amateur free agent and became the youngest player in the National League when he made it into three games at the end of the season at age 17.
+After a couple more stays in Chicago while still a teenager and two years in the United States Army, he became a semi-regular behind the plate in Wrigley Field in 1955 before being traded to the New York Yankees for veteran backup receiver Charlie Silvera after the 1956 season.

 But Harry never made it into pinstripes and was drafted from the Yankees by the Kansas City Athletics in the 1957 Rule V Draft.
-After hitting in the .270 range for two seasons in Kansas City, he was sold to the Detroit Tigers on July 26, 1960.
+After hitting in the .270 range for two seasons in Kansas City in 1958 and 1959, he was sold to the Detroit Tigers on July 26, 1960.
 He was with the Tigers until July 21, 1961, did not play up to their expectations, and was traded to the Baltimore Orioles for Frank House.

 The Orioles sent him to the Rochester Red Wings, their International League farm club and he hit .326 in 46 games.
-Baltimore then traded him, along with Ray Barker and Art Kay to the Cleveland Indians for Johnny Temple.
-On April 26, 1962 Harry was purchased by the New York Mets from the Indians for cash.
+Baltimore then traded him, along with Ray Barker and Art Kay, to the Cleveland Indians for Johnny Temple.
+On April 26, 1962 Harry was purchased by the New York Mets from the Indians.

 Harry spent the next two seasons in the International League and retired after the 1964 season with 13 active years in pro baseball.
 His minor league sheet shows he appeared in 608 games and had a career .271 batting average.